 Contribution Margin Ratio | Contribution Margin Formula

-The contribution margin ratio is the percentage of a firm's contribution margin to its net sales.
-Contribution margin is a product’s price minus its variable costs, resulting in the incremental profit earned for each unit sold.
-The total contribution margin generated by an entity represents the total earnings available to pay for fixed expenses and generate a profit.
+The contribution margin ratio is the difference between a company's sales and variable expenses, expressed as a percentage.
+The total margin generated by an entity represents the total earnings available to pay for fixed expenses and generate a profit.
+When used on an individual unit sale, the ratio expresses the proportion of profit generated on that specific sale.

 The contribution margin ratio is also useful for determining the profits that will arise from various sales levels (see the example).